Russel Middlebrook (series)

-The Russel Middlebrook Series is a series of young adult fiction novels written by Brent Hartinger.
+Russel Middlebrook is a series of young adult fiction novels written by Brent Hartinger.
 The series follows the lives and love lives of Russel Middlebrook and his friends as they create the Geography Club, a safe space for gay teenagers and eventually the first Gay-Straight-Bisexual Alliance at their school.

 The Order of the Poison Oak

 “Summer camp is different from high school.
 Something about spending the night.
 Things happen.”

-Geography Club's Russel Middlebrook is back, and he and his friends are off to work as counselors at a summer camp.
+Geography Clubs Russel Middlebrook is back, and he and his friends are off to work as counselors at a summer camp.
 Brent Hartinger's second novel is the story of Indian legends, skinny-dipping in moonlit coves, and passionate summer romance.
 It's also the story of Russel's latest club, the Order of the Poison Oak, a secret society dedicated to helping its members see life's hidden beauty and accept its sometimes painful sting.

 Double Feature

 The third book in the series (originally released under the name Split Screen) follows Russel, Min, Gunnar, and Kevin as they play extras in a zombie movie that is filming in their town.
 The book is in two parts, the first part being from Russel's point of view and the second being from Min's.

 In the first book, Attack of the Soul-Sucking Brain Zombies, Russel must choose between his long-distance boyfriend and a close-to-home ex named Kevin who wants to get back together.
 In the second book, Bride of the Soul-Sucking Brain Zombies, Min struggles to accept her cheerleader girlfriend's decision to stay in the closet.